og-brandon/fleabot/readme.md

 ## Pull posts from official Twitter accounts
 <p align="center"><img src="readme/twitterBot.png" alt="twitter" width="300"/></p>
-- Thanks to [DiscordTwitterBot](https://github.com/otherwiseDE/DiscordTwitterBot) for the guide and code.
+- Thanks to DiscordTwitterBot - https://github.com/otherwiseDE/DiscordTwitterBot for the guide and code.
 - Pulls tweets the moment they are posted to a discord channel